mikeygough/discogskiii-django/README.md

 ### Design
 For the first version of this design I'm imagining a home screen with labels for each of the available artist markets.
 These are statically defined by me and just include the artist.
 For example, statically defined artist markets could be ["Sun Ra", "John Coltrane", "Miles Davis", "Alice Coltrane"].
 These are completely arbitrary and just exist to help me flesh out a more scalable design. -- I'm having trouble reworking this concept now that it's mapped in my mind.
 Thus, it is the current implementation and has been since inception.

 When a use clicks on an artist market, they're taken to a page that displays all of that artists records, sorted chronologically.
 Currently, this is a small performance bottleneck since on each page load I'm requesting all of this data from Discogs servers.
 For an artist like Miles Davis who has hundreds of records, this results in a multi-second page load. -- This bottleneck has been (partially) addressed.
 Now I'm doing the entire db initialization feature on the /index page load.
 Thus, it takes several minutes to request all the data if a user is running the app for the first time.
-But, it results in quicker page loads of the /artist-releases route.
-Additionally, I've implemented pagination and caching to help reduce the request count.
-Still, if a user clicks around too quickly on the site then they may run into an error with the request limit being breached (the Discogs API only permits 60 requests for rolling 60 second window for authenticated users).
-This is because the a single pageload of an /artist-releases page makes 20 requests (10 to get information on 10 master releases [title, release date, album cover, etc.] + 10 to get information on the main release [number for sale]).
+But, it results in quicker subsequent page loads of the /artist-releases route.

-Since it's very rare for these artist (all of whom are now deceased) to release new records, I'm going to create a Django model for each artist.
-That model will store all of the records they've produced along with the information I need to load the page.
+Since it's very rare for these artist (all of whom are now deceased) to release new records, I've to created a Django model for each artist.
+That model stores all of the records they've produced along with the information I need to load the page.
 It will be much faster to load the page this way, and since these arists aren't launching new records I should be safe to only have to fetch this once from Discogs.
 Just in case, I can run a quick check once a month or something and compare my DB with Discogs looking at page numbers or some other metric.
-Miles Davis, for example had a 'new' release in 2023. -- I've implemented caching as best I can...
-But I'm still running into bottle necks and intend on spending more time with this over the coming days.
+Miles Davis, for example had a 'new' release in 2023. -- I've implemented caching as best I can.

-Clicking into a market will then reveal the orderbook, more accurately the number and prices of original pressings available for sale.
+Clicking into a market will then reveal the orderbook, more specifically the number and prices of original pressings available for sale.

 <br>